 Principal investigators should consult with their department for policy on due dates.
 It is the responsibility of the applicant to know Research Grant and Contract Services due dates relative to external deadlines.
 Due dates in the Dean of Science Office are relative to these due dates.

-The sequence and lee-way time for acquiring internal signatures on the Faculty of Science Internal Check-list and Signature Sheet for Grants and Contracts is, as follows:
+The sequence and lee-way time for acquiring internal signatures on the Faculty of Science checklist and signature form is, as follows: